My Chemical Romance's New Makeup Is Inspired By 'The Black Parade'

 Paired with this is a white Embossed Body Paint so you can fully embody the deathly Black Parade vibe, and a set of three lipsticks, each named for one of the characters in the "WTTBP" music video: Fear (a bruised, brownish red), Regret (asphalt grey) and Mother War (a classic nude).
 The Black Parade Mama Lipstick Set is matte (ghostly processions don’t do gloss, apparently) but the lipsticks are infused with argan oil, shea and vitamin E to keep lips hydrated.

-Pre-orders will be shipped in December 2022 and January 2023, and shipping is available for the UK, Ireland, Germany, Netherlands, US, Canada and Australia.
+Pre-orders will be shipped in December 2022 and January 2023, and shipping is available to Australia.
 All this makes securing your own piece of The Black Parade collection that bit fairer.

 Set to be a sellout success, you’ll want to act fast on this one.